 - unused vacation time, and

-- any other unused but accrued paid time off (PTO), such as sick leave.
+- any other unused but accrued paid time off (PTO).

-If you provided at least 72 hours of notice of your resignation, then you are entitled to receive your final pay on your last day of work.
+Note that if you quit and provided at least 72 hours of notice of your resignation, then you must receive your final paycheck on your last day of work.
+Otherwise, you must get your final paycheck within 72 hours.

 If your employer willfully fails to pay on time, you are also entitled to waiting time penalties.4